UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 $singularity exec --nv -B ${MyEx} pytorch_22.12-py3.sif python ${MyEx}/resnet18_api.py
 ```

 Here the container is mounted to the path `${MyEx}`, where the python application is located.
-An example of a Slurm script that launches a singularity container is provided in the
+An example of a Slurm script that launches a singularity container is provided in the {ref}`Section<launching-a-pytorch-based-application>`

-{ref}`Section<sec-slurm-job>`
+(case-example:-profiling-a-resnet-18-model)=
 ## Case example: Profiling a Resnet 18 model
 We list below the lines of codes that enable profiling with [PyTorch Profiler](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html
 )